Calling all of my fellow military spouses: You need to join your FRG.

 You don’t have to believe me right now, but I’m sure by the end of this article you will.

-For those that do not know– FRG is the acronym for the Family Readiness Group.
-They are an incredible resource for spouses, providing information related to your military members’ day to day schedules as well as providing deployment information.
+For those that don’t know already, FRG is the acronym for the Family Readiness Group.
+They are an incredible resource for spouses.

 I didn’t know any of the wives that had signed up with the exception of one sweet soul that I had reached out to, and unfortunately she moved not long after.

 Joining the FRG has given me the chance for an immense amount of volunteer opportunities.
 You can do a little, or you can do a lot!
-I started off as a key caller, and about three months later I got much more involved.
-As of right now I am a key caller, part of the event coordination team, and part of the fundraiser support.
+I started off as a key caller, and about three months later I got much more involved as I listed above.

 Join your FRG!

 Having a group of spouses who truly understand what you’re going through makes this crazy life just a little bit easier.